<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=90428&amp;fmt=gif">

 • Electricity, internet, phone, and other utility bills

-Many people make recurring payments to pay fees that occur on an ongoing basis — it’s easier and more convenient that way, and it saves people from forgetting to make a payment.
-Especially if the recurring payment is fixed and the same each time, it benefits both the customer and the business to automate it by automatically deducting the money each week, fortnight, or whatever period is agreed upon.
+Many people make recurring payments to pay for services that occur on an ongoing basis — it’s far easier and more convenient that way, and it saves people from forgetting to make a payment.
+This is especially true if the recurring payment is fixed and the same each time - it benefits both the customer and the business to automate payments by automatically deducting the money each week, fortnight, or whatever period is agreed upon.

 Non-recurring payments are one-off transactions that can be made through a variety of methods.
-These payments only happen once, and so there’s only one invoice and one bill and usually involve the transfer of a larger amount of money than recurring payments.
+These payments only happen once - there’s only one invoice and one bill.
+One-off payments are usually larger than the individual payments made on a payment plan.

 Here are just a few examples of non-recurring payments: